web analytics

 David Moody

-"Moody is as imaginative as Barker, as compulsory as King, and as addictive as Palahniuk." -Scream
+"As imaginative as Barker, as compulsory as King, and as addictive as Palahniuk." —SCREAM MAGAZINE

 3 days ago